Understanding Gestational Diabetes

 What should you watch for?

-Women with gestational diabetes often have no symptoms.
+Pregnant women living with gestational diabetes often have no symptoms.
 Therefore, it is recommended that all pregnant women undergo screening between the 24th and 28th week of pregnancy, or earlier if they are at risk.

 How do you manage gestational diabetes?

-The goal is to reduce blood glucose to the normal levels exhibited by a woman without gestational diabetes.
+The goal is to reduce blood glucose to the normal levels exhibited by a woman living without gestational diabetes.

 This usually involves eating a healthy and balanced diet, performing moderate physical activity for about 150 minutes per week, reducing stress as much as possible, monitoring weight gain and measuring blood glucose levels using a glucose meter.
 These measures should be complemented by checkups at the hospital and adjustments along the way based on how the situation evolves.
-Changes in habits will sometimes not be enough; in such cases, insulin injections should be used during the pregnancy.
+Changes in habits will sometimes not be enough.
+In such cases, insulin injections should be used during the pregnancy.

 What are the potential complications?